 - The “edge effect”, as found in ecology, shows increased diversity where the edges of two adjacent ecosystems overlap.
 Can the same happen at the edge of “play ecosystems”?

 Formats & proposals:

-The theme is a lens through which we investigate ways of thinking and talking about play: through conversations, workshops, papers, dance, drawing and – most importantly – through play.
-We insist that the festival must be a safe and inclusive space for a diverse community of people, where failure is an opportunity to learn, where taking risks is natural, and where you feel comfortable playing with strangers.
-We emphasize the playful, exploratory, experimental cross-pollination, collaboration and co-production – of knowledge, ideas, projects, concepts and prototypes.
-Consequently, we are particularly interested in contributions that are of a participatory nature.
+The theme is a lens through which we investigate ways of thinking and talking about play: through conversations, workshops, dance, drawing ect. and – most importantly – through play.
+We insist that the festival must be a safe and inclusive space for a diverse community, where participatory and interactive formats can flourish, and where failure and risk taking is just an opportunity to learn, and where you feel comfortable playing with strangers.

-Proposals could be for workshops, paper and panel presentations, maker-spaces, concerts, or take a variety of other explorative forms.
-Proposals should be 200-300 words and describe the core theme(s) of your contribution.
-As part of your proposal, please inform us about the minimum requirements for your session (materials, tools, technologies, space), but please also consider what you can bring yourself and how you can keep it simple.
-Additionally, we ask you to include a short bio of 50-75 words of each person facilitating the session along with a photo (for the description on our website).
+Proposals could be for workshops, paper and panel presentations, maker-spaces, artworks, concerts, or take a variety of other explorative forms.
+Proposals should be no longer than 2000 characters and describe the core theme(s) of your contribution.
+How will you encourage participants to think and talk about play – and how will you inspire them to play?
+Additionally, we ask you to include a short bio of each person facilitating the session.

 Submission & deadlines:

 Deadline for submissions: December 3rd, 2018.

 If you have questions, contact firstname.lastname@example.org, who will also be available for questions and (online) conversations as required.
 We *love* to talk about play, so don’t hold back.